-Insurer TME Data
+Insurer Total Medical Expense Data

-TME represents all payments for medical expenses for the Delaware resident population and will be reported by payers for all members (including fully and self-insured members).
-TME is adjusted (reduced) to account for pharmacy rebates.
+TME represents all allowed amounts for medical and service expenses for the Delaware resident population and will be reported by payers for all applicable members (including fully and self-insured members).

-Annually, DHCC will direct applicable insurers to submit TME data using the specifications outlined in Appendix A and the template provided as Attachment 3.
-Specifications for public programs to submit their TME data are included in Appendices B-D with the Medicare template provided as Attachment 2 and the DMMA template provided as Attachment 5.
-The full list of payers reporting by level, the insurer reported Part D pharmacy data could be used.
-See Appendix C for more information on reporting Medicare Part D spending data.
+Annually, DHCC will ask applicable insurers to submit spending data using the specifications outlined in Appendix A and the template provided as Attachment 2.
+Specifications for public programs to submit their TME data are included in Appendices B-D with the Medicare template provided as Attachment 1 and the DMMA template provided as Attachment 4.
+Table 6, below, lists that insurers should report for their commercial, Medicare managed care and Medicaid managed care markets.

-11 DMMA currently prohibits the Medicaid managed care plans from collecting pharmacy rebates on all drugs on the State's preferred drug list (PDL).
+DMMA currently prohibits the Medicaid managed care plans from collecting pharmacy rebates on all drugs on the State's preferred drug list (PDL).
 Since the PDL is very comprehensive, the Medicaid managed care plans typically report little to no rebates of their own collection.